-2 Craig P Ball and Suzanne K Ball (both Australian nationals will receive 857,457 of the Further Consideration Shares on Admission (as Former Unitholders).
+Craig P Ball and Suzanne K Ball (both Australian nationals) will be interested in 20,200,000 Subscription Shares to be delivered on Admission (as Former Unitholders).

-3 Springton Trust, a trust in which David Clarke, a Non-Executive Director, is interested as a consequence of him being a beneficiary of that trust, is interested in the Ordinary Shares held by Springton Trust.
-Springton trust will receive 857,457 of the Further Consideration Shares to be delivered to Former Unitholders on Admission.
+Springton Trust Pty Limited, a trust in which David Clarke, a Non-Executive Director, is interested as a consequence of him being a beneficiary of that trust, is interested in the Ordinary Shares held by Springton Trust Pty Limited.
+Springton Trust Pty Limited will, as a Former Unitholder receive 1,800,000 Subscription Shares to be delivered to Former Unitholders on Admission.